SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/migrate/steps.md

 ![SharePoint document migration step 3 -screenshot][img8]

 1. Review the summary of the job.
 2. Read and pay attention to the notes.
-This is your last warning before documents are changed!
-3. When you are absolutely sure, click **Start job now**.
+3. When you are sure, click **Start job now**.

     The migration job begins.
 The wizard returns you to the overview page where you can track the progress.
 You can't start a new migration while the current job runs.